Common room (university)

-A common room is a group into which students (and sometimes the academic body) are organised in some universities, particularity in the United Kingdom, normally in a subdivision of the university such as a college or hall of residence, in addition to an institution-wide students' union.
+A common room is a group into which students (and sometimes the academic body) are organised in some universities, particularly in the United Kingdom, normally in a subdivision of the university such as a college or hall of residence, in addition to an institution-wide students' union.
 They represent their members within the hall or college, operate certain services within these institutions such as laundry or recreation, and provide opportunities for socialising.
 There are variations based on institutional tradition and needs, but classically the following common rooms will exist: